 Now when we know there are different types of WordPress devs, let’s check out if this makes their salaries any different.
 Also, let’s see how experience and other skills affect the salary.
 The focus is on the U.S. market!

-Obviously, the job position affect salary.
-Those who work with WordPress as designers (almost don’t’ interfere with code) have the lowers rates.
+Obviously, the job position affects salary.
+Those who work with WordPress as designers (almost don’t’ interfere with code) have lowered rates.
 Those who do both front-end and engineering have the highest.
 Everything depends on your responsibilities and skills.

 WP Web Developer